Patient education: Bedbugs (Beyond the Basics)

 REACTION TO BEDBUG BITES

 Reactions to bedbug bites vary; some people have few or no symptoms, while others experience a more severe reaction.
 Typically, bedbug bites appear as small, red and swollen areas on the skin, often with a point or dot visible in the center.
-The area is usually itchy, and may resemble urticaria (hives), a common skin reaction that is often triggered by contact with an allergen.
-(See "Patient information: Hives (urticaria) (Beyond the Basics)".)
+The area is usually intensely itchy, and may resemble urticaria (hives), a common skin reaction that is often triggered by contact with an allergen.
+(See "Patient education: Hives (urticaria) (Beyond the Basics)".)

-Bedbug bites usually take three to six weeks to heal, although new bites are likely to accumulate even as the older ones disappear as long as the infestation is still present.
+Without treatment, bedbug bites usually take three to six weeks to heal, although new bites are likely to accumulate even as the older ones disappear as long as the infestation is still present.
 Bites may become infected, particularly if the person scratches at and further irritates the skin.

 Psychosocial aspects — People affected by bedbugs may experience significant levels of stress and anxiety as a result of concerns about spreading the infestation.
 However, with the proper measures, bedbugs can be eliminated safely and successfully.
-Feelings of panic, depression, or extreme anxiety or despair should be discussed with a healthcare provider.
+Feelings of panic, depression, or extreme anxiety or despair should be discussed with a health care provider.

 DO I HAVE BEDBUGS?